Covid 19 coronavirus: Auckland family appeals for time with dying grandfather

 • Covid 19 coronavirus: The date of Australia's D-Day

-"We all know the importance of the Covid-19 lockdown and we all really appreciate the healthcare team are doing for my grandfather.
+"We all know the importance of the Covid-19 lockdown and we all really appreciate the healthcare team [caring] for my grandfather.

-"However, for compassionate reasons, families should be able to say goodbye to their loved ones - not just my family, but other families who are also in the same position as us.
+"However, for compassionate reasons, families should be able to say goodbye to their loved ones - not just my family, but other families who are in the same position.

 "All we want is for him to be comfortable and to not be distressed in his final days.
 He doesn't deserve to die alone."